 How to Make Summer Reading Fun

-If your kids really just dread reading, then this summer reading log may only go so far in getting them motivated to love books.
+If your kids really just dread reading, then this printable summer reading log may only go so far in getting them motivated to love books.

 In case you need some ideas on how to make summer reading something your kids enjoy and look forward to, here are some helpful tips:

 - Create a cozy reading space.
 Reading can be a lot more enjoyable for kids when they’re comfortable.
 If you don’t have a designated reading spot in your house, consider creating an area where kids can relax with a pile of books.
 Some pillows, blankets or a bean bag chair might be all you need to carve out a kids’ reading nook.

 - Read to them.
-My kids are teen and tween age and I still read aloud to them, albeit we now read novels and biographies now instead of Pete the Cat.
+My kids are teens now but I still read aloud to them, albeit we now read novels and biographies now instead of Pete the Cat.
 Reading aloud can take the pressure off of kids to read themselves and help to spark an interest in what really matters — enjoying the story itself.

 - Let your kids choose.
 A trip to the library, bookstore or even your nearest bookshelf can help get kids excited about reading if they get to choose what you read.
-Leaving it open-ended and not forcing kids to read this book or that can help them figure out what they’re most interested in learning about.
+Leaving it open-ended and not forcing kids to read this book or that one can help them figure out what they’re most interested in learning about.

 - Share books from your childhood.
 One of my favorite parts of reading with my kids has been rereading books I loved as a kid.
 If you have some favorite childhood books sharing them with your kids could help to get them interested in reading.

 - Use incentives.
 When all else fails you can always offer incentives to get your kids reading over the summer.
 For younger kids, something like a simple sticker chart might work.
 For older kids, you might need to offer something a little more tempting, like an end-of-summer party or even cash.

 Best Kids’ Books to Add to Your Summer Reading Log